 If, for some reason, we can't help you, we know some other organisations that can:

-The Association of Disabled Professionals has written and produced a plain English Resource Guide, Directory of Support and Quick Reference guide to support disabled people who want to set up in business.
+The Association of Disabled Professionals (ADP) has written and produced a plain English Resource Guide, Directory of Support and Quick Reference guide to support disabled people who want to set up in business.

-In addition to offering legal and accountancy services they help businesses establish their online presence.
+The Company Warehouse offer free business consultancy to anyone who registers with them.
+They specialise in company formations and business registrations and can advise young people on the best legal structure for their new business.
 As a UK tag holder they manage domain names and have an in house team of web developers, designers and consultants who can help young people to get their businesses online.
-Tel: 0800 0828 727
+0800 0828 727

 Entrepreneurial Spark is the world’s largest free business accelerator for early stage and growing ventures.
 The Entrepreneurial Spark programme lasts for six months and can continue for up to 18 months.
-If you have an accelerated business idea, click the link for more details.

 Fredericks Foundation provides small loans to help people start or grow their business when they can’t access traditional funding.
 Their loans come with the offer of a free business mentor.

-Business start up support for creative businesses.
+NESTA offer business start up support for creative businesses.
 020 7438 2500

-Shell Livewire offers a fully interactive website with a huge range of information on starting a business including a social network and discussion forum.
-They also have funding for young people to start businesses through the Shell Livewire Grand Ideas awards, in addition to the annual ‘Shell Livewire Young Entrepreneur of the Year Competition’.
-0845 757 3252
+Shell LiveWIRE offers a fully interactive website with a huge range of information on starting a business including a social network and discussion forum as well as funding opportunities.
+0191 691 4900

-Support for those looking to start a business abroad.
+Start Up Overseas provide support for those looking to start a business abroad.

 Young Enterprise is the United Kingdom’s largest business and enterprise education charity.
-Every year we help 250,000 young people learn about business and the world of work in the classroom under the guidance of a network of 5,000 volunteers from 3,500 companies.
+Every year they help 250,000 young people learn about business and the world of work in the classroom under the guidance of a network of 5,000 volunteers from 3,500 companies.